Pycord-Development/pycord/docs/api/enums.rst

         A mentionable (user or role).
     .. attribute:: number

-        A floating-point number.
+        A floating-point number between -2⁵³ and 2⁵³.

         .. note::

-            Any floating-point number between -2⁵³ and 2⁵³.

             IDs, such as 881224361015672863, are often too for this input type.